amerkay/wildamer.com/content/project/givewp-beacon-crm-n8n-workflow-integration.md

   * The **Campaign**
   * With status **“Successful”**

-If it finds more than one membership record, it stops with an error to avoid duplicates.
+If it finds more than one membership record, it stops with an error so you can resolve the duplicate records.

 ![n8n Sync Beacon - GiveWP Campaign and campaign member](/imgs/givewp-beacon-n8n-integration-workflow/n8n-sync-givewp-beacon-campaign-members.png)